 - (4) Adjustment of a Trust's GST Inclusion Ratio on Transactions with Other Trusts.
 The Fiscal Year 2024 Greenbook notes that a purchase by a GST-exempt trust of assets from, or a remainder interest in, another trust (particularly citing a purchase from a GRAT) is "[a] popular technique for leveraging the benefit of the GST exemption."
 (A sale of assets by one grantor trust to another grantor trust is generally thought to be exempt from recognition of gain under Rev. Rul.
 85-13, 1985-1 C.B.
 184, as applied, for example, in Letter Ruling 202022002 (issued Feb.
 25, 2020; released May 29, 2020).)
 The Greenbook would limit that leveraging opportunity by requiring a readjustment of the purchasing trust's inclusion ratio for all such transactions occurring after the date of enactment.
 Specifically, the value of the purchased assets would be included in the total value of the trust in the denominator of the applicable fraction, and the value of only the portion of those assets excluded from GST tax immediately before the purchase would be added to the numerator of the fraction.
 A similar readjustment would be required following a decanting. - (5) Changing the GST Tax Characterization of Certain Tax-Exempt Organizations.
 The Greenbook would provide that interests held by "additional tax-exempt organizations" would be ignored for purposes of the GST tax.
 (Technically, according to a footnote, an organization described in section 501(c)(4) through (9) or 501(c)(11) through (29) would be treated for GST tax purposes like an organization described in section 2055(a).)
 For example, a "health and education exclusion trust" ("HEET") builds on the rule of section 2611(b)(1) that distributions from a trust directly for a beneficiary's school tuition or medical care or insurance are not generation-skipping transfers, no matter what generation the beneficiary is in.
-Sometimes, by including charities or section 501(c)(4) social welfare organizations as permissible beneficiaries with interests that are vague enough to avoid being treated as separate shares, the designers of such trusts hope that a non-skip person (the charity or other organization) will always have an interest in the trust within the meaning of section 2612(a)(1)(A), and thereby the trust will avoid a GST tax on the taxable termination that would otherwise occur as interests in the HEET pass from one generation to another.
-This proposal would presumably prevent the inclusion of a section 501(c)(4) social welfare organization.

-(6) Modifying the Definition of a Guaranteed Annuity Payment from a CLAT.
+Sometimes, by including charities or section 501(c)(4) social welfare organization) will always have an interest in the trust within the meaning of section 2612(a)(1)(A), and thereby the trust will avoid a GST tax on the taxable termination that would otherwise occur as interests in the HEET pass from one generation to another.
+This proposal would presumably prevent the inclusion of a section 501(c)(4) social welfare organization the inclusion of a section 501(c)(4) social welface organization) will always have an interest in the trust within the meaning of section 2612(a)(1)(A), and thereby the trust will avoid a GST tax on the taxable termination that would presumably prevent the inclusion of a section 501(c)(4) social welface organization for example, from producing that result. - (6) Modifying the Definition of a Guaranteed Annuity Payment from a CLAT.
 The Fiscal Year 2024 Greenbook notes the benefits of a charitable lead annuity trust (CLAT), in which appreciation in excess of the annuity payments over the term of the CLAT accrues for the benefit of the noncharitable remainder beneficiaries, especially if the annuity payments begin lower and increase over the term of the CLAT (sometimes, in its most extreme form, referred to as a "shark-fin CLAT").
 To address that, the Greenbook proposes that annuity payments must be "a level, fixed amount over the term of the CLAT" and that the value of the remainder interest must be at least 10 percent of the value of the property used to fund the CLAT.